 - 8 to 10 medium size ripe tomatoes

-- 2 cups dry bulgar wheat (use less if you want less wheat)
+- 2 cups dry bulgar wheat (use less if you prefer less wheat)

 - Lots of fresh lemon juice extracted from 3 or 4 lemons